 The world has been attacked by a plague, and the survivors are having trouble living daily.
 Men with carts go around and collect the dead from the houses daily (I thought of the ‘Bring out your Dead!” scene from Monty Python and the Holy Grail for this part!).
 Most people wear protective masks to keep themselves free of the disease, but most can’t even afford it let alone for their kids.

 The Prince that rules the area is ruthless, keeping the patent for himself and his scientists under a tight leash.
 Araby’s father is the one that invented the mask, but was too late in saving one of his own children.
 They moved from the streets in hiding to an expensive apartment where he continues to work, and Araby just kind of coasts through life.
 April and her dress up, with lots of makeup and shorter skirts (now fashionable so they can see if the plague has attacked your legs) and go to clubs to pass their time and lose themselves in this new world.

 Along with groups that want to overthrow the Prince, those trying to gain religious power, and those who follow you in the shadows, there are so many threats and a lot going on in this book.
 Araby gets involved through Elliot and what he plans, and then it seems that everyone has their eyes on her, even the prince.

 I had some issues with the main character.
 I found it hard to connect with Araby through most of the book.
 Yes, she went through a lot when she was younger and her brother’s death was traumatic, but I just didn’t expect her to be like that, so numb and seeming like she didn’t care about anything.
 She blames herself for everything including her brother’s death, and believes that her parents don’t love her.
 When she finally does start to change a bit, it’s late into the book.
-I think I just had different expectations of what was going to happen with this story, it was a bit boring at parts too.
+I think I just had different expectations of what was going to happen with this story, it was a pretty boring too.